Next Gen Architecture

 Locking Down Secure Networks

-CVP is designing, implementing and supporting a new wide area network virtual private network that addresses issues of high availability and performance for non-stop operation of critical business applications globally at a national security agency.
+CVP is designing, implementing, and supporting a new wide area network and virtual private network that addresses issues of high availability and performance for non-stop operation of critical business applications globally at a national security agency.
 The solution provides department-wide consistency by implementing standard, proven, flexible and scalable technologies across similar functions, thereby reducing the risk of implementing incompatible software or hardware while helping to reduce costs through economy of scale.
 The plan also envisions consolidation and integration of the engineering, design, security and operations and maintenance of the network perimeter, which includes multiple sets of firewalls, switches, routers, caching servers.
 Security features include antispyware, antimalware, and antivirus services, plus email services with related antivirus, spam, and web filtering.
 It operates existing centralized security systems and automated tools to monitor and control security configurations and standards.

 Meet Featured CVPros

 Decades of experience in enterprise architecture and data centers.
-Creates and uses neural networking, linguistic, semantic, microservices and cloud technologies.
+Creates and uses neural networking, linguistic, semantic, microservices, and cloud technologies.